 “This miraculous sign at Cana in Galilee was the first time Jesus revealed his glory.
 And his disciples believed in him.”
 (John 2:11)

-The transformation of water into wine at Cana was the first supernatural miracle of Jesus.
-In addition, this account of Jesus turning water into wine is a beautiful allegory that shows us how to be born again.
+An allegory is a story in which people, places and things have a deeper meaning.
+In addition to being the record of a supernatural miracle, the story of Jesus turning water into wine is a beautiful allegory that shows us how to be born again.
 Carefully and prayerfully read the story.
+(John 2:1-11)

-A first step is expressed in the words of Mary when she tells Jesus “they have no wine.”
+A first step is expressed in Mary’s words when she tells Jesus: “They have no wine.”
 Wine is a symbol of joy in the Bible.
-Mary’s statement is like a confession.
+This statement of Mary is like a confession.
 Our first step in being born again is to confess that we have no wine (joy) and we need to be born again.

-A second step in this formula is when Jesus tells the servants to fill the huge thirty- gallon jars with water.
+A second step in this formula is when Jesus tells the servants to fill the huge thirty gallon jars with water.
 The Scripture is sometimes symbolized by water because of the way it cleanses.
-A devotional application here could therefore be that our second step toward regeneration is to fill our human vessel with the Word of God.
+A devotional application here could therefore be that our second step toward regeneration would be to fill our human vessel with the Word of God.

-A third step is pictured when Mary tells the servants “do whatever Jesus tells you to do.”
-While we are filling our vessel with the Word we must do what it tells us to do.
+A third step is pictured when Mary tells the servants to “do whatever Jesus tells you to do.”
+While we are filling our vessel with the Word we must do what Jesus tells us to do.

 Dick Woodward, 14 November 2011